emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer.md

   engineering design and analysis techniques.
 The result was the Fjell Turbo Disc Dryer with a unique patented disc design, based on efficient manufacturing techniques.

+  Problems with leakage after som wear and tear on the welds are practically eliminated, as we have experienced zero leakage on our discs produced after year 2000.
 infobox2: |-